-The health of the GI system has a major effect on an individual’s daily activities and quality of life.
+The health of the gastrointestinal, or GI, system has a major effect on an individual’s daily activities and quality of life.
 A retrospective review published by the National Institute of Diabetes and Digestive and Kidney Diseases estimated that in 2004 there were more than 72 million ambulatory care visits with a diagnosis of a GI disorder in the United States alone.
 The annual cost of these GI disorders in 2004, not including digestive cancers and viral diseases, was estimated to be greater than $114 billion in direct and indirect expenditures, including hospital, physician and nursing services as well as over-the-counter and prescription drugs.

 GI Motility Disorders

 Motility disorders are one of the most common GI disorders.
 Motility disorders affect the orderly contractions or relaxation of the GI tract which move contents forward and prevent backwards egress.
 This is important in the normal movement of food through the GI tract.
-Motility disorders are sometimes referred to as functional GI disorders to highlight that many abnormalities in gut function can occur even when anatomic structures appear normal.
+Motility disorders are sometimes referred to as functional GI disorders to highlight that many abnormalities in stomach function can occur even when anatomic structures appear normal.
 Functional GI disorders affect the upper and lower GI tract and include gastroparesis, GERD, functional dyspepsia, constipation and IBS.
-It has been estimated by the International Foundation for Functional Gastrointestinal Disorders that one in four people in the United States suffer from functional GI disorders, having symptoms such as abdominal pain, nausea, vomiting, constipation, diarrhea, bloating, decreased appetite, early satiety, swallowing difficulties, heartburn and/or incontinence.
+It has been estimated by the International Foundation for Functional Gastrointestinal Disorders that one in four people in the United States suffer from functional GI disorders, having signs and symptoms such as abdominal pain, nausea, constipation, diarrhea, bloating, decreased appetite, early satiety, swallowing difficulties, heartburn, vomiting and/or incontinence.

 Gastroparesis is a debilitating, chronic condition that has a significant impact on patients’ lives.
 It is characterized by slow or delayed gastric emptying and evidence of gastric retention in the absence of mechanical obstruction.
-Muscular contractions in the stomach, which move food into the intestine, may be too slow, out of rhythm or cease altogether.
+Muscular contractions in the stomach, which move food into the intestine, may be too slow, out of rhythm or erratic.

 The stomach is a muscular sac between the esophagus and the small intestine where the digestion of food begins.
 The stomach makes acids and enzymes referred to as gastric juices which are mixed with food by the churning action of the stomach muscles.
 Peristalsis is the contraction and relaxation of the stomach muscles to physically breakdown food and propel it forward.
 The crushed and mixed food is liquefied to form chyme and is pushed through the pyloric canal into the small intestine in a controlled and regulated manner.